 Investors and analysts measure the performance of bank holding companies by comparing return on equity (ROE) against the cost of equity capital (COE).
 If the ROE is higher than the COE, management is creating value.
 ROE less than COE, management destroys value.
 Value is measured by stock price to book value, i.e. equity market capitalization to book value of common stock (See chart below “Bank Valuations for Large Bank Holding Companies”).

 But some critics say the method is flawed, one side (ROE) or the other (COE).
 Banks, as an example, have insisted returns should be measured on tangible equity, excluding goodwill and other intangible assets from the calculation, generating a higher ROE, but lower tangible book value.
-IDC Financial Publishing, Inc. (IDCFP) uses a four quarter ROE, as reported, ending June 30, 2016.
+IDC Financial Publishing, Inc. (IDCFP) finds a nominal four quarter ROE, as reported, the most useful and accurate.

 Creating Shareholder Value in Midcap Banks